wikitongues/poly/README.md

 * Compose translation dictionaries between two languages using text
 * Browse available dictionaries

-#Recurse Center Hackathon
-We are honored to join the Recurse Center for a day of hacking!

-You can find the language database project repo at [https://github.com/wikitongues/language-api](https://github.com/wikitongues/language-api).

-You can find the [Oral Histories](https://youtube.com/wikitongues) project on [Youtube](https://youtube.com/wikitongues)

 #Feature Map
 Planned features for future releases.
 Releases are mapped below.
 We use [semantic versioning](http://semver.org/).